 Turns on immortal mode, which allows you to take damage, but never die.
-This can lead to glitches such as your head being removed, but your character still remaining alive (albeit with reduced perception due to having no eyes).
+This can lead to glitches, such as your head being removed and your character remains alive (albeit with reduced perception due to having no eyes).

-Turns off collision detection, so you can walk through walls, or even defy gravity.
+Turns off the collision detection.
+This means you can walk through walls, or even defy gravity.
 Type the command into the console again to turn it off.

 Set Player Level

-If you want to bypass the levelling system of Fallout, just use this command to set your character’s level.
+If you want to bypass the levelling system of Fallout 4, just use this command to set your character’s level.

 Set Skill Level